-CSU Pueblo's campus, spanning more than 275 acres, crowns the north end of Pueblo, a historically and culturally rich city of over 100,000 located near the Greenhorn Mountains in the colorful Pikes Peak region of southern Colorado.
+Colorado State University Pueblo's campus, spanning more than 275 acres, crowns the north end of Pueblo, a historically and culturally rich city of over 100,000 located near the Greenhorn Mountains in the colorful Pikes Peak region of southern Colorado.

-Fourteen of the 33 buildings on campus, as well as fountains and pathways, follow the grand and unusual architecture of the University Library and Academic Resources Center (LARC), which received a national award for design in 1966 from the American Institute of Architects and the U.S. Office of Education.
+Fourteen of the 33 buildings on campus, as well as fountains and pathways, follow the grand and unusual architecture of the University Library complex, which received a national award for design in 1966 from the American Institute of Architects and the U.S. Office of Education.